drewvolz/maybeapple/README.md

 Checking frameworks in /System/Library/PrivateFrameworks… Done.

-`DeviceManagement` is possibly a framework created by Apple.
+`DeviceManagement.framework` is possibly a framework created by Apple.
 ```